linode/apl-docs/docs/get-started/labs/lab-32.md

 ## Trigger the build

-You can now trigger the build by doing a commit in the `hello-world` repo, or by testing the webhook.
+You can now trigger the build by doing a commit in the `nodejs-helloworld` repo, or by testing the webhook.
 Let's test the webhook:

-1. In Gitea, go to the `Settings` (top right) of the `hello-world` repo and then to `Webhooks`
+1. In Gitea, go to the `Settings` (top right) of the `nodejs-helloworld` repo and then to `Webhooks`
 2. Click on the webhook we just created
 3. In the bottom, click on `Test Delivery`